YOLayout/YOLayout/README.md

 ### What is viewInit?

-View init is the unified initializer for views.
+`- (void)viewInit;` is the unified initializer for views.
 With YOLayout there is no nead to specify a default size or handle initialization differently if the view is from Interface Builder or from code.

 ### Do I have to use YOLayout for all my views?